What are the airport's hours of operation?

 Which airlines serve GFIA?
 And how many passenger flights occur each day?

-Gerald R. Ford International Airport is served by five passenger airlines with 120 daily nonstop scheduled flights to and from 24 major market destinations.
+Gerald R. Ford International Airport is served by six passenger airlines with 120 daily nonstop scheduled flights to and from 24 major market destinations.
 More than 6,000 travelers pass through Gerald R. Ford International Airport each day, and more than two million passengers passed through the airport in 2013.
 Visit the History & Statistics portion of the site for more interesting facts about the airport.

 How accurate is the Real Time Flight Information?